 - "(a) Offense.
-A person commits the offense of impaired driving in a commercial motor vehicle if he the person drives a commercial motor vehicle upon any highway, any street, or any public vehicular area within the State: - (1) While under the influence of an impairing substance; or - (2) After having consumed sufficient alcohol that he-the person has, at any relevant time after the driving, an-any alcohol concentration of 0.04 or more. in his blood."
+A person commits the offense of impaired driving in a commercial motor vehicle if he the person drives a commercial motor vehicle upon any highway, any street, or any public vehicular area within the State: - (1) While under the influence of an impairing substance; or - (2) After having consumed sufficient alcohol that hethe person has, at any relevant time after the driving, an any alcohol concentration of 0.04 or more. concentration."